On the morning of July 15, 1997, Gianni Versace walked to a café not far from his Miami Beach mansion to buy an Italian newspaper.

 Gianni's sister, Donatella Versace, and their brother Santo, who worked at Versace headquarters in Milan, immediately hopped on a private jet to Miami.

-"Gianni Versace, together with a handful of names, symbolizes the success of Italian fashion all over the world," Giorgio Armani said hours later in response to the news that his friend had been murdered.
+"Gianni Versace, together with a handful of names, symbolizes the success of Italian fashion all over the world," Giorgio Armani said hours later in response to the news of his friend's death.
 "My reaction is one of revolt against such an unnatural and violent death, and one of profound grief."

 "Just the other day, I bumped into Gianni in front of the Ritz in Paris," said designer Valentino.
 "He was laughing, enjoying life and the beautiful things that surrounded him and that were a part of him—an eclectic mix that created the Versace style that will not be easily forgotten.
 Today, the shock and tragedy of what has happened is overwhelming, and it is hard to believe that he is no longer among us."